joaogouveia89/CPPND-ImageBluring/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

+## Building opencv(NOT REQUIRED)
+If your local machine does not have opencv install, open a terminal and run `./install.sh`

 ## Basic Build Instructions

 1. Clone this repo.